chromaui/chromatic-docs/jenkins.md

   stages {
     /* Other pipeline stages */

-    /*👇Adds Chromatic as a stage in the pipeline */ stage('Chromatic Deployment') {
+    /* 👇 Adds Chromatic as a stage in the pipeline */ stage('Chromatic Deployment') {
       environment {
         CHROMATIC_PROJECT_TOKEN = 'Chromatic project token'
       }
       steps {
-         /*👇Runs Chromatic with the flag to prevent stage failure */ sh "yarn chromatic --project-token=${CHROMATIC_PROJECT_TOKEN} --exit-zero-on-changes"
+         /* 👇 Runs Chromatic with the flag to prevent stage failure */ sh "yarn chromatic --project-token=${CHROMATIC_PROJECT_TOKEN} --exit-zero-on-changes"
       }
     }